What Are The Benefits of a ADHD, Behaviour or Learning Evaluation For My Child?

 The hesitancy and questions are understandable, especially given the emphasis on testing and assessment in the educational system.

-Additionally, students recommended for a behavioural, ADHD, or learning evaluation often already dislike formal testing or find it stressful.
+Additionally, students recommended for a psychoeducational, ADHD, or behavioural evaluation often already dislike formal testing or find it stressful.

-But behavioural and learning assessments are different from standardized testing in schools.
+But learning and behavioural assessments are different from standardized testing in schools.

 But understanding how your child learns is only one of the many ways a comprehensive learning evaluation by a professional can help.
-In this article, we explore the purpose and 6 benefits of learning evaluation.
-So you can decide if a psychoeducational assessment is the right choice for your child.
+In this article, we explore the purpose and 6 benefits of psychoeducational assessments.
+So you can decide if an evaluation is the right choice for your child.

-What is the purpose of educational or learning evaluation?
+What is the purpose of learning or educational assessments?

-Teachers and schools recommend learning evaluations for various reasons.
+Teachers and schools recommend evaluations for various reasons.
 For instance, your child may struggle to:

 • Make academic gains as expected for their age